Lack of Sleep Leads to Excess Calories

 If it happened every day, that's more than enough calories to put on over half a pound a week.
 The researchers found no significant increase in energy expenditure in the sleep deprived.
 So, weight gain is an almost inevitable outcome.

-There’s a body of evidence building up showing that sleep, or rather lack of it, can lead to weight gain.
-For an in depth look at the evidence see Dr Usman’s article Sleep and Weight Loss.
+There’s a body of evidence building up showing that lack of sufficient sleep can lead to weight gain.
+For an in depth look at the evidence see our article Sleep and Weight Loss.

 For the Kings College study, researchers reviewed and analysed the results of 11 studies involving 172 participants.

 The amount of sleep restriction varied between the studies.
-Sleep deprived participants sleeping between three and a half and five and a half hours a night.
+Sleep deprived participants sleeping between three and a half and five and a half hours a night, and consumed an extra 385 calories.

 A previous small study in 26 adults found partial sleep deprivation resulted in greater activation of areas in the brain associated with reward when people were exposed to food.